jonhyman/listerine/README.md

 Listerine::Runner.instance.run
 ```

-If a recipient is not declared for a criticality level, no notification will be sent.
+If a recipient is not declared for a criticality level, Listerine will use the default recipient.

 Criticality levels can be set globally in the `configure` block so you can make all production monitors critical, etc.